fkie/catkin_lint/README.md

 **catkin\_lint** is a tool to debug package configurations for the [ROS Catkin](https://github.com/ros/catkin) build system.
-It is part of an ongoing effort to simplify ROS packaging
-(see also: [issue #153](https://github.com/ros/catkin/issues/153)).
+It is part of an ongoing effort to aid developers with their ROS packaging (see also: [issue #153](https://github.com/ros/catkin/issues/153)).

 ## Installation